 I have cut a diverse range of award winning documentary films and have been BAFTA and RTS nominated.

-Adam’s past drama credits include; Innocence - the critically acclaimed feature film featuring Marion Cotillard, (artistically electrifying... a once-in-a-lifetime piece of cinema. - BBC), directed by Lucile Hadzihalilovic and winner of the Bronze Horse at Stockholm; An Organization of Dreams - featuring Dominique Pinon, (“stunningly beautiful and brilliantly edited.” - Sight and Sound), directed by Ken McMullen; and Baltimore – directed by Isaac Julien and starring the actor director Melvyn Van Peebles, the father of Blaxploitation Cinema, which took the Grand Jury Prize at the Kuntsfilm Biennale;
+My past drama credits include; Innocence - the critically acclaimed feature film featuring Marion Cotillard, "artistically electrifying... a once-in-a-lifetime piece of cinema."
+Winner of the Bronze Horse at Stockholm; and Baltimore - directed by Isaac Julien and starring Melvyn Van Peebles, which took the Grand Jury Prize at the Kuntsfilm Biennale.

-Adam’s other credits include; AMBER – TALK - a commercial directed by auteur director Lynne Ramsay and featuring Samantha Morton.
+Other credits include; AMBER: TALK - a commercial directed by auteur director Lynne Ramsay and featuring Samantha Morton.

-He is also the editor behind Film Artist Isaac Julien’s multi-screen artworks, which present a unique editing challenge.
-In 2001 the triptych The Long Road to Mazatlan, earned the Artist a Turner Prize nomination and Western Union: Small Boats won the award for most distinguished work at last year’s RA Summer Show in London.
+I am also the editor of film artist Isaac Julienís multi-screen works.
+In 2001 the triptych The Long Road to Mazatlan, earned the Artist a Turner Prize nomination and Western Union: Small Boats won the award for most distinguished work at the RA Summer Show in 2017.

-More recently they have collaborated on larger installations; most notably the epic nine-screen film Ten Thousand Waves - starring the legendary Chinese actress Maggie Cheung, and acquired by MOMA in New York, (“I cannot get this work out of my mind." - Glenn Lowry, MOMA).
+More recently we have collaborated on larger installations; most notably the epic nine-screen film Ten Thousand Waves - starring the legendary Chinese actress Maggie Cheung, and acquired by the Museum of Modern Art in New York, "I cannot get this work out of my mind." - Glenn Lowry, MOMA.